Teacher Residency FAQs

 Does the Teacher Residency Program prepare residents to teach all grade levels and content areas?

 The Teacher Residency Program is designed to meet the District’s most pressing teacher shortage areas in terms of both grade level and content area.
-The residency program prepares candidates for certification and to teach Math, Science, English Language Arts and Spanish in grades 4-12.
+The residency program prepares candidates for certification and to teach Math, Science, English Language Arts, Spanish and Special Education in grades 4-12.
 This means that we cannot accept candidates that are interested in teaching elementary grades, Social Studies, Art, Music, or Physical Education.

 Can I choose the school where I’m placed as a resident?

 No. Residents will be placed in a District host school based on the content area and grade level of their passing Praxis exam and the requirements of their certification program coursework.
 Upon completing the residency year, graduates are able to apply to teaching positions in their content area at any non-charter, non-special admissions School District of Philadelphia school.
 We currently have nearly 200 schools in the District that meet this criteria.

 What are the minimum qualifications to apply?